 Time After Time - TVs And More Banks

 Then … The time traveler is fascinated by the sight of boxes containing moving images at a store on a street corner.
-This image has a multitude of clues to its location: floor-to-ceiling windows wrap around what might be a structural column at left.
-Window panes are divided by a narrow patterned separator.
-Through the left window pane more stores are visible across the street and traffic is seen flowing one-way right to left.
-On the right window pane there’s a reflection of a crosswalk behind Herbert.
+Note the windows wrapping around a structural column at left and on the right window pane there’s a reflection revealing a crosswalk behind Herbert showing a pedestrian next to a post on a short flared pedestal across the street.

 Then … Herbert’s search for Stevenson takes him to several more banks beginning with Banco Di Roma.